margulies/gradients-workshop.github.io/content/homepage/2_venue.md

 #### Costumes

-Costumes will be available throughout the duration of the event.
+Throughout the duration of the retreat, should costumes be required, they will all be available free of charge.
+An all-you-can-wear buffet awaits.